bring/developer-site/content/api/booking/customs.md

 A setup with Bring is required for this.

 By using the `voec` element of `customsInformation`, one can specify a VOEC number for imports to Norway.
-Only allowed when `natureOfCargo` is of type `SALE_OF_GOODS`.
+This is only allowed when `natureOfCargo` is of type `SALE_OF_GOODS`.
 Note that a `consolidatedShipmentId` will have to be specified for grouping shipments.
-See example [here](https://developer.bring.com/api/booking#make-a-booking-post) More info about VOEC [here](https://www.bring.no/en/services/customs/voec-vat-on-e-commerce).
+See example [here](https://developer.bring.com/api/booking#make-a-booking-post) and more info about VOEC [here](https://www.bring.no/en/services/customs/voec-vat-on-e-commerce).